pcmillerAcme/docs/index.md

 Since ACME animation generation times can vary significantly based on animation complexity (sub-second to > 2 minutes), the more standard transaction sequence provides more options to a client application.

 1. GET a new order, receive JSON response containing an **Order Number**.
-2. (Optional) Iteratively GET the **server-side progress** of the animation generation by referencing the **Order Number**, capture the JSON response containing the server-side progress information.
+2. (Optional) Iteratively GET the **server-side state and order progress** of the animation generation by referencing the **Order Number**, capture the JSON response containing the server-side state information.
 This can be used to display a real time progress bar feedback window for the client.
 Then, when the server side progress is > 5%:
 3. (Optional) GET the **first frame** (or any frame, with reasonable correlation to the known server-side progress) by referencing the **Order Number**.
 This can be used to provide accurate visual feedback to the client user of the product as it is being made.
 Then, when the server-side progress is = 100%:
 4. (Optional) GET the final product file size.
 This information can be used below.
 5. GET the final product